 Cuisine: Steak, American

-Location: Perth CBD
+Location: Perth CBD (other locations world wide)

 Another farewell lunch meant a trip down to Tony Roma’s.
 My first visit here was excellent while my last visit wasn’t so good.
 Based on my last visit in choosing the chicken, I decided to go with their specialty – ribs.
 I opted for a combo which included a half rack of ribs with crispy fried prawns, a side of coleslaw and another side of smashed baked potato.
 Given there was no morning tea, I was starving so it was a good thing we pre-ordered our meals and didn’t have to wait as long for them to arrive.
 However, in our large party, I seemed to be among the last to receive my meal which further whet my appetite after seeing everyone else’s meals arrive in front of me, causing me to salivate further.